Ian Silberman

-Ian Silberman (born October 10, 1992) is a former American football guard.
-A 2009 USA Today High School All-American out of Fleming Island High School, Silberman enrolled at Florida, where he appeared in 20 games with seven starts, before transferring to Boston College after his graduation.
-Silberman was selected by the San Francisco 49ers in the sixth round of the 2015 NFL Draft.
-He has also been a member of the New England Patriots, Indianapolis Colts, Cleveland Browns, Oakland Raiders, Carolina Panthers, and New York Guardians.
+Ian Silberman (born October 10, 1992) is an American former professional football guard.
+A 2009 USA Today High School All-American out of Fleming Island High School, Silberman had enrolled at Florida, where he appeared in 20 games with seven starts, before transferring to Boston College after his graduation.
+Silberman was selected by the San Francisco 49ers in the sixth round of the 2015 NFL draft.
+He was also a member of the New England Patriots, Indianapolis Colts, Cleveland Browns, Oakland Raiders, Carolina Panthers, and New York Guardians.

-High school career
+Early life

 A native of Orange Park, Florida, Silberman attended Fleming Island High School, where he played offensive tackle and also saw limited action at defensive end.
 As a junior, Silberman earned All-Area and All-Clay County honors and was named to the 4A All-State Second-team.
 The Golden Eagles finished 8–2 on the season, yet missed the playoffs because of lopsided district losses to Orange Park and Gainesville Buchholz late in the season.
 In his senior year, Silberman helped to lead Fleming Island to a 10–2 season record.
 The Golden Eagles advanced to the FHSAA Class 5A Regional finals, where they lost to Lakeland High School.
 Silberman was named Second-team USA Today High School All-American after the season, and also participated in the 2010 Under Armour All-American Game at Tropicana Field in St. Petersburg.

 Regarded as a four-star recruit by Rivals.com, Silberman was ranked as the No. 10 offensive tackle prospect of the class of 2010, which was highlighted by Seantrel Henderson.
 He chose Florida over offers from Auburn, Louisiana State, and Southern California.